-- A body mass index (BMI) of less than 18.5 kg/m2. - Unintentional weight loss greater than 10 per cent within the past three to six months. - A BMI of less than 20 kg/m2 and unintentional weight loss greater than 5 per cent within the past three to six months.
+- 🐹 A body mass index (BMI) of less than 18.5 kg/m2. - Unintentional weight loss greater than 10% within the past three to six months. - A BMI of less than 20 kg/m2 and unintentional weight loss greater than 5% within the past three to six months.

 We also know that people can become malnourished if they don't eat enough for two to three days as the physiological effects can start very quickly.
-This means that people who might even be seemingly overweight can become malnourished and will quickly experience the adverse effects.
+This means that people quickly experience the adverse effects.

 This weight loss is usually unintentional and often goes unrecognised until malnutrition starts to seriously undermine someone's health and wellbeing.
 It can happen for a wide variety of reasons, often there are multiple causes and every individual's story is unique.

 However the reality is that far too many of us, as well as families and professionals, simply accept weight loss and associated poor health as an inevitable part of ageing.
 As a result, malnutrition too often isn't recognised or addressed until after it has started to adversely affect someone's health and independence.